Moroccans elect new leaders in shadow of virus

 Morocco has registered more than 13,000 COVID-19-related deaths since the start of the pandemic, according to figures from the Moroccan Health Ministry.

-There are 31 parties and coalitions competing for the 395 seats in the lower house of parliament.
+There were 31 parties and coalitions competing for the 395 seats in the lower house of parliament.
 Voters will also be selecting representatives for 678 seats in regional councils.

 The moderate Islamist Justice and Development Party (PJD), at the helm of the government since 2011, is seeking a third term.
 With Prime Minister Saad-Eddine El Othmani, the party has campaigned on raising the competitiveness of Morocco’s economy.

+El Othmani acknowledged that turnout is a “challenge” in a country where many are disillusioned with politics, but said he was encouraged at his voting station to see “good participation of voters of both sexes.”

-Other major contenders are the center-left Party of Authenticity and Modernity, or PAM, and the liberal National Rally of Independents.
+Other major contenders are the center-left Party of Authenticity and Modernity, or PAM, the Istiqlal party and the liberal National Rally of Independents.

+Istiqlal general secretary Nizar Baraka said the new parliament should “work for the people to get them out of poverty and stop the deterioration of the middle class.”

-The elections are being monitored by 4,600 local observers and 100 more from abroad.
+The elections were monitored by 4,600 local observers and 100 more from abroad.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.